ArctosDB/arctos/.github/ISSUE_TEMPLATE/arctos-down.md

 Please complete to the best of your ability.

 ## Unplanned Outage
- - Date and time outage began:
- - Date and time outage is expected to end:
+ - Date and time outage discovered:
- - Reason for outage:
- - Expected behavior during and after the outage:
+ - Describe the outage (Arctos down or only some part not working?):

 ## Planned Outage
  - Date and time outage will begin: